ahmedmeddhatt/Modular-eccomerce-purchase/README.md

 # Modular E-commerce Purchase Express App

 This Express app is designed to handle various e-commerce purchase components in a modular fashion.
-The app includes modules for managing customers, orders, shopping cart, products, and payments.
+The app includes modules for managing users, orders, shopping cart, products, and payments.

 ## Table of Contents